 Go birdwatching during the day.
 See pale-headed rosellas, magpies, yellow robins, thornbills, golden whistlers, eastern spinebills, grey fantails or blue-faced honeyeaters.
 Try spotlighting for sugar gliders, brushtail possums, ringtail possums and greater gliders along the walking track at night.
 Enjoy the wildflowers in spring.

 A rose robin, one of the many species of bird found in Crows Nest National Park.
-Photo Robert Ashdown NPRSR
+Photo Robert Ashdown NPSR

 At certain times of the year small ground orhcids, such as this nodding greenhood, can be seen alongside the park's walking tracks.
-Photo Robert Ashdown NPRSR
+Photo Robert Ashdown NPSR